Family Law & Divorce Law Firm

 - Each spouse’s contributions to the marriage

-However, if you and your spouse have a valid prenuptial or postnuptial agreement, its terms will determine how you divide your property.
+However, if you and your spouse have a valid prenuptial or postnuptial agreement, its terms will likely determine how you divide your property.

 A divorce lawyer can help you value your marital property, protect your assets, and assess the validity of a nuptial agreement.
-To speak with a detail-oriented and experienced divorce lawyer, schedule a consultation with Liebenhaut Law.
+To speak with a detail-oriented and experienced divorce lawyer, schedule a consultation with Liebenhaut Hesser.

 Alimony and Spousal Support

 Under certain circumstances, a spouse can receive alimony payments from their ex.
 Florida divorce law permits multiple types of alimony, including permanent spousal support.
-However, the majority of alimony awards are temporary — giving the spouse time to get job training, return to the workforce, or care for a child.
+However, the majority of alimony awards are durational or temporary — giving the spouse time to get job training, return to the workforce, or care for a child.
 If you and your spouse cannot agree on alimony issues, the judge then will weigh a series of factors to assess your eligibility.
 And if your circumstances change, you sometimes can modify an alimony award.